SERVIR/BiasCorrectionPrecipitation/README.md

 The scripts were translated into Open Source code (in R) by Begum Rabeya Rushi, Faith Mitheu and Stella Masese.

 For more information on the **SERVIR** Program, click [here](https://servirglobal.net)

+# Sample Data
+The file `biascorrection.zip` contains sample data for a small basin in Kenya.
+After unpacking the file, make sure you edit the `config.r` file to reflect the location of the data appropriately before running the scripts.

 # Requirements
 - Important: Edit the `config.r` file to match the locations of the files to process before running any of the scripts.